algattik/databricks-observability/README.md

 spark.worker.executor.threadpool.startedTasks
 ```

-The agent ignores metrics for non-existing MBeans on each worker.
-Each executor agent reports its metric correctly under the common Application Insights metric name, so that the values can be tallied up.
+Each executor agent reports its metric under the common Application Insights metric name, so that the values can be tallied up.

 ## Logs and Metrics